The Global Vaccine Safety Initiative (GVSI)

 The Global Vaccine Safety Initiative, or GVSI, was set up to implement the Blueprint strategy.
 This comprises a framework of eight strategic objectives aimed at enhancing global vaccine safety activities.
 The strategic objectives focus on building and supporting a systemic approach to vaccine pharmacovigilance in all low- and middle-income countries.

-Blueprint objectives 1-4 relate directly to the components of vaccine pharmacovigilance.
-Blueprint objectives 5-8 cover supporting elements that must be in place for the vaccine safety system to function effectively.
-The GVSI was set up to provide WHO and partners with a sound framework to strengthen vaccine pharmacovigilance worldwide.
+Blueprint objectives 1 - 4 relate directly to the components of vaccine pharmacovigilance.
+Blueprint objectives 5 - 8 cover supporting elements that must be in place for the vaccine safety system to function effectively.

 The eight strategic objectives